 Then pour it on to their serving dish and watch them lick their chompers as I set it down for them to eat.

-In three weeks, after switching her to this dog food made in the Instant Pot, Bailey Mae trimmed down so she can go on longer walks, roll over for belly-love and she’s nowhere near the beggar she once was thanks to this dog food recipe!
+In three weeks, after switching her to this dog food made in the Instant Pot, Bailey Mae trimmed down so she can go on longer walks, roll over for belly-love, and she’s nowhere near the beggar she once was thanks to this dog food recipe!

 Here’s my Instant Pot Dog Food Recipe, it’s not just for helping dogs lose weight, it’s a great option for everyday food.

 I put half of the mixture into a gallon-sized baggie and store in the refrigerator.

 The other half I place in half-pint jars and store in the refrigerator.